-The following section pertains only to the Pentium 4, Intel Xeon, and P6 family processors.
+The following section pertains only to the P6 and more recent processor families.

-The memory type range registers (MTRRs) provide a mechanism for associating the memory types (see Section 10.3, "Methods of Caching Available") with physical-address ranges in system memory.
+The memory type range registers (MTRRs) provide a mechanism for associating the memory types (see Section 10.3, "Methods of Caching Available") with physicaladdress ranges in system memory.
 They allow the processor to optimize operations for different types of memory such as RAM, ROM, frame-buffer memory, and memory-mapped I/O devices.
 They also simplify system hardware design by eliminating the memory control pins used for this function on earlier IA-32 processors and the external logic needed to drive them.

 The MTRR mechanism allows up to 96 memory ranges to be defined in physical memory, and it defines a set of model-specific registers (MSRs) for specifying the type of memory that is contained in each range.
 Table 10-8 shows the memory types that can be specified and their properties; Figure 10-3 shows the mapping of physical memory with MTRRs.
-See Section 10.3, "Methods of Caching Available", for a more detailed description of each memory type.
+See Section 10.3, "Methods of Caching Available," for a more detailed description of each memory type.

-Following a hardware reset, a Pentium 4, Intel Xeon, or P6 family processor disables all the fixed and variable MTRRs, which in effect makes all of physical memory uncachable.
+Following a hardware reset, the P6 and more recent processor families disable all the fixed and variable MTRRs, which in effect makes all of physical memory uncachable.
 Initialization software should then set the MTRRs to a specific, system-defined memory map.
 Typically, the BIOS (basic input/output system) software configures the MTRRs.
 The operating system or executive is then free to modify the memory map using the normal page-level cacheability attributes.

-In a multiprocessor system, different Pentium 4, Intel Xeon, or P6 family processors MUST use the identical MTRR memory map so that software has a consistent view of memory, independent of the processor executing a program.
+In a multiprocessor system using a processor in the P6 family or a more recent family, each processor MUST use the identical MTRR memory map so that software will have a consistent view of memory.